ErisoHV/docx4jExample/README.md

 # Docx4j Example

-### An example to use docx4j library
+### An example for use the docx4j library

 - A .docx document is generated with the docx4j library.

-- The simplemagic library is used to validate the "mime type" file.
+- The *simplemagic library* is used to validate the file mime type.

 The *placeholders* are replaced in the ".docx" template with text.
 An example of *placeholder* is **${name}**